CharliePoole/statiq-site/input/technical/opendomain.org-revisited.md

 Published: 24 Aug 2006
 Tags: [NUnit,Open Source,It's the Tests]
 ---
-In an [earlier article](/posts/whats-with-opendomain.org.html) I wrote about my concern with <a href="http://opendomain.org">OpenDomain.org</a>.
-They had acquired the nunit.net domain andwere offering me the right to use it in exchange for a link.
-I felt uncomfortable about this, particularly after I learned about their <a href="http://akbourne.com/blog/2005/10/20/wordpresscom-vs-opendomainorg/">dispute</a> over the <a href="http://www.wordpress.com">WordPress.com</a> domain.
+In an [earlier article](whats-with-opendomain.org.html) I wrote about my concern with OpenDomain.org.
+They had acquired the nunit.net domain and were offering me the right to use it in exchange for a link.
+I felt uncomfortable about this, particularly after I learned about their dispute over the WordPress.com domain.

 <!--more-->
 One comment to my post came from Ric Johnson, the guy behind OpenDomain.org.
 He said "Hey, we're the good guys!" and invited some dialog.
 I responded with a follow-up comment, saying, in part...